Academic Documentation Requirements for International Graduate Applicants

-Complete and official transcript (statement of marks/marksheet) for each year of undergraduate and/or graduate study from all institutions attended
+Complete and official transcript (statement of all individual mark sheets) for each year of undergraduate and/or graduate study from all institutions attended

 Submission guidelines (see below for exceptions):

 - Documents must be stamped and sealed by the proper official (e.g. registrar, controller of examinations, etc.) within the issuing institution.
-UTC may not accept documents attested by professors or external notary publics.
+UTC may not accept documents attested by professors or external notary public.

 - Documents should be submitted in a sealed, unopened envelope from the issuing institution.
 UTC cannot verify documents which have been handled by the applicant.

 - NOTE: If a student attended an affiliated college but received a degree from a university, documents should come from the degree-granting university.

 Application fee — Students must pay the online application fee before their credentials may be reviewed.